parasiticfrisk/iNaturalist_references/README.md

 1. Monti, Maurilia.
 M., Michelina Ruocco, Elizabeth Grobbelaar, and Poalo A. Pedata.
 “Morphological and Molecular Characterization of Lema Bilineata (Germar), a New Alien Invasive Leaf Beetle for Europe, with Notes on the Related Species Lema Daturaphila Kogan & Goeden.” *Insects 11*, no. 5 (May 11, 2020): 295. https://doi.org/10.3390/insects11050295.
 1. Nyman, Tommi, and Riitta Julkunen-Tiitto.
 “Manipulation of the Phenolic Chemistry of Willows by Gall-Inducing Sawflies.” *Proceedings of the National Academy of Sciences of the United States of America 97*, no. 24 (November 21, 2000): 13184–13187. https://doi.org/10.1073/pnas.230294097.
 1. Penny, Norman D., Phillip A. Adams, and Lionel A. Stange.
 “Species Catalog of the Neuroptera, Megaloptera, and Raphidioptera of America North of Mexico.” *Proceedings of the California Academy of Sciences 50*, no. 3 (January 31, 2008): 39–114. https://archive.org/details/proceedingsofcal0450cali/page/39/mode/1up?view=theater.
+1. Pyle, Robert Michael, and Caitlin C. LaBar. *Butterflies of the Pacific Northwest*.
+Timber Press, 2018.
 1. Saylor, Lawrence W. “Synoptic Revision of United States Scarab Beetles of the Subfamily Dynastinae, No. 1: Tribe Cyclo-Cephalini.” *Journal of the Washington Academy of Sciences 35*, no. 12 (December 15, 1945): 378–86. https://biostor.org/reference/134149.
 1. Shapiro, Arthur M., and Timothy D. Manolis. *Field Guide to Butterflies of the San Francisco Bay and Sacramento Valley Regions*.
 University of California Press, 2007.
 1. Sheikh, Sofia I., Anna K. G. Ward, Y. Miles Zhang, Charles K. Davis, Linyi Zhang, Scott P. Egan, and Andrew A. Forbes. “*Ormyrus Labotus* (Hymenoptera: Ormyridae): Another Generalist That Should Not Be a Generalist Is Not a Generalist.” *Insect Systematics and Diversity 6*, no. 1 (January 1, 2022): 1-14. https://doi.org/10.1093/isd/ixac001.